josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Suppression_Modes/🧨_how_prevent_uses_darvo_to_detain.md

 **First created:** 2025-08-18 | **Last updated:** 2025-08-31

-*Containment script analysis of Prevent’s use of DARVO framing to justify psychiatric detention*
+*Containment script analysis of Prevent’s use of DARVO framing to justify psychiatric detention.*

 ---